 You can’t just hope that people will hire you for your drone photography services or buy your aerial images because they happened to land on your website.
 You have to market to your target audience.
 If you don’t, all you have is an expensive hobby that makes you no money.

-By posting your work on social media channels such as Facebook, Twitter, and Instagram, you can reach a broader audience, drive traffic to your website, and secure highly qualified leads interested in what you have to offer.
+By posting your work on social media channels such as Facebook, Twitter, and Instagram, you can reach a broader audience, drive traffic to your website, and secure highly qualified leads interested in what you offer.

 And there you have it – we hope you enjoyed our ultimate guide to starting a drone photography business! 📸